 “Tell me about your strengths and weaknesses.”
 Think about this for a minute: What is the interviewer really asking?
 What the interviewer really wants to know is this: “Why should we hire you?

 What can you do for our students and school community?

 Why should we choose you over the rest of the candidates we’re interviewing today?”

-When you’re asked about your strengths and weaknesses, you should consider it an open-ended question; a golden opportunity to sell yourself—or, as we hear so often these days, a chance to be your own publicist.
-You need to tout your strengths and minimize any weakness by presenting it as strength.
-This is actually quite easy to do, as you will see.As an educator, if asked your strengths & weakness it's a chance to be a publicist.
+When you’re asked about your strengths and weaknesses, you should consider it an open-ended question, a golden opportunity to sell yourself—or, as we hear so often these days, a chance to be your own publicist.
+You need to tout your strengths and minimize any weaknesses by presenting them as strengths.
+This is actually quite easy to do, as you will see.As an educator, if asked your strengths & weakness, it's a chance to be a publicist.
 Ideas here #EduInterviews #EduCareers Click To Tweet

 You have many specific skills and positive character traits.
 Some are tangible; others are intangible.